List of people who have walked across the United States: Holden Ringer

 Holden Ringer began his trek in Washington state and, over the course of a year, walked across 20 states to Washington, D.C.
 Ringer carried his belongings in a stroller he named "Smiley".
 When asked why he wanted to make the transcontinental journey, he responded, "Because I like walking".
 He added that he wanted to promote walking as a form of transit and encourage cities to develop more walkable infrastructure, as well as learn more about and develop an appreciation for rural communities in America.
 Ringer commended the generosity of the people he encountered; he occasionally had people who offered to pay for his hotel stays or his meals.
 Throughout his walk across the country, he wore through ten pairs of shoes.

 Nels Matson

 In 2024, Nels Matson ran from San Francisco to New York City in 46 days, 17 hours and 26 minutes.
 His goal was to raise money and awareness for the country's veterans in honor of Chris Campbell, a U.S. Navy SEAL who lost his life in Extortion 17.
-Campbell's final wish if he did not make it home was to help his brothers and sisters who did through donations to Wounded Warrior Project.
-Nels carried Campbell's boots around his neck when he reached the finish line at New York City Hall.
+Matson carried Campbell's boots around his neck when he reached the finish line at New York City Hall.